tooky/kosli-playground/README.md

   [runner](https://github.com/cyber-dojo/runner) repository on GitHub.
 It runs the tests submitted from the browser.
   - [creator-ci](https://app.kosli.com/cyber-dojo/flows/creator-ci/trails/) is the Kosli Flow for the [creator](https://gitlab.com/cyber-dojo/creator/) repository on Gitlab.
 It creates individual practice sessions.
-- Each cyber-dojo Flow contains one Trail for each commit to its corresponding repository.
+- Each Flow contains one Trail for each commit to its corresponding repository.
 For example:
   - [1394fe76d45aaf40bf19817e0d8110b570848c9f](https://app.kosli.com/cyber-dojo/flows/runner-ci/trails/1394fe76d45aaf40bf19817e0d8110b570848c9f)
-  is the Kosli Trail for the runner Artifact built from commit 1394fe.
-This Artifact has numerous pieces of evidence (attested from its CI pipeline), including a snyk-code-scan.
+  is the Kosli Trail for the runner Artifact built from commit [1394fe](https://github.com/cyber-dojo/runner/commit/1394fe76d45aaf40bf19817e0d8110b570848c9f).
+  This Trail has numerous pieces of evidence (attested from its CI pipeline), including a snyk-code-scan.
   - [2252c4c22d325c5da618f90744625e540fc7cfae](https://app.kosli.com/cyber-dojo/flows/creator-ci/trails/2252c4c22d325c5da618f90744625e540fc7cfae)
-  is the Kosli Trail for the creator Artifact built from commit 2252c4c.
-This Artifact also has numerous pieces of evidence (attested from it CI pipeline), including a pull-request.
+  is the Kosli Trail for the creator Artifact built from commit [2252c4c](https://gitlab.com/cyber-dojo/creator/-/commit/2252c4c22d325c5da618f90744625e540fc7cfae).
+  This Trail also has numerous pieces of evidence (attested from it CI pipeline), including a pull-request.
 - Each cyber-dojo repo CI pipeline deploys to two AWS ECS clusters:
   - https://beta.cyber-dojo.org runs on its staging cluster.
 The Kosli Environment for this cluster is [aws-beta](https://app.kosli.com/cyber-dojo/environments/aws-beta/events/)